craftcms/craft/README.md

 - Node / NPM

 ## Getting Started
+Before getting too far you should set up your database and virtual host so you have all the info you need to connect to things later.

 To create a project using this repo as a base, open up your favorite terminal and run:
 ```
 composer create-project onedesign/craft \